-- Notification of acceptances will be distributed in early March.
+- Notification of acceptances will be distributed in mid-March.

 All applications for this year’s program must have been received by the deadline.
 No late or incomplete applications will be accepted.
 No changes can be made to your application once submitted, and only one application per person is accepted.
 The INSIGHT Program is unable to facilitate research internships for students outside of the summer program.